Information for workers

 Submitting and managing reviews

 If you disagree with a decision made by WorkSafeBC on a claim, assessment, or health and safety enforcement matter, you can request a review of the decision from the Review Division.
-We are continuing to receive requests for review and are completing as many decisions as possible during the COVID-19 outbreak.
+We are continuing to receive requests for review and are completing as many decisions as possible during the COVID-19 pandemic.
 Learn more about Submitting and managing reviews during the COVID-19 outbreak.

 COVID-19 claims FAQs